The Divorce Process In Texas

 Q: How can I reduce the cost of my divorce?

 A: Preparation.
 Preparation.
 Preparation.
 Even if you try to pursue a DIY divorce, preparation is important.
-We, at Patricia L. Brown & Associates, want our clients divorce to be as quick, efficient and lowest coast as possible.
+At Patricia L. Brown & Associates, want our clients’ divorce to be as quick, as efficient and lowest cost as possible.
 One of the best ways to do this is to make a list of all your assets and properties.
 Include bank accounts, stocks and bonds, retirement and investment accounts, insurance policies, cars, real estate and any businesses owned by you or your spouse, jointly or separately.
 Also list your income and your spouse’s, and provide paycheck stubs if you have them.
 List all your marital debts.
 Include jointly held credit card debt, mortgages, any outstanding loans and financing.
 List payment amounts, who is paying and how often.
 You will also need copies of your income tax returns.
 Prepare a list of all the questions you have in advance of your meeting with an attorney.